queerviolet/exercise.therapist/README.js.md

     scream("It's _very important_ that you hear _everything_, so I'm _shouting at you_.")
       -> "It's VERY IMPORTANT that you hear EVERYTHING, so I'm SHOUTING AT YOU."

+Once you've written this, update your therapist to use your new `fmt` function.

 ## Historical note ##